Ettwiller/RIMS-seq/README.md

 ## Test the RIMS-seq pipeline
-E. coli K12 raw fastq.gz data have been added to the data folder.
-These data correspond to a 3h incubation RIMS-seq experiment.
-You can use tthese data to test the analysis pipeline.
+E. coli K12 raw fastq.gz data have been added to the ```data``` folder.
+These data correspond to a RIMS-seq experiment using a 3h incubation.
+You can use these paired-end files to test the analysis pipeline.
 The methylated motif found by the pipeline should be C**C**WGG.
 ```
 ecoli_rims_3h_5M.1.fastq.gz
 ecoli_rims_3h_5M.2.fastq.gz